kevinzhao07/SOSFlaskDashboard/README.md

         - `multipleCharts.js`
             - runs the function definitions defined in `ageChart.js`, `genderChart.js`, `htmlTable.js`, `raceChart.js`, and `timeSeries.js`
             - function definition for creating infographics from csv defined here
+        - `navfromsearchq.js`
+            - codes the navigation to correct dashboard page after a place name is input into the search bar
+            - used by `search.html`
         - `raceChart.js`
             - creates and updates the bar graphs for race representation
             - function definitions are referenced in `multipleCharts.js`